SCLERODERMA & WINNING SSD BENEFITS

 WINNING SSD & SSI BENEFITS FOR SCLERODERMA

 After you submit your application for benefits, Social Security sends your file to your state’s DDS office.
 Next, a claims worker requests and reviews your medical records.
 They may then call you for an interview or send you more paperwork.
 They may also send you to a free exam from one of their doctors for your illness.
-Find out more about a free SSA doctor exam.
+Find out about your free SSA doctor exam.

 If the SSA sends you to a free exam with one of their doctors, then make sure that you bring the things that you use to help you walk or sit.
 For example, bring your cane or walker to the exam.
 Also, if you use a brace for your wrists or any other joints, then wear it.
 Finally, remember that at the exam you could be under investigation.